project-oak/oak/oak_functions/README.md

 [The Oak Functions loader](https://project-oak.github.io/oak/oak_functions/loader) is responsible for starting the Oak Functions trusted runtime, and loading an application, with a single Wasm module as the workload.
-An application may specify additional resources in a server configuration file.
-These resources are as well loaded by the Oak Functions loader at startup time.
-The trusted runtime instantiates the given Wasm module for each incoming user request, runs the request through it in order to produce a response, and then terminates the Wasm instance; each Wasm instance is short lived and does not persist state outside of the request lifetime.
+The trusted runtime instantiates the given Wasm module for each incoming user request, runs the request through it in order to produce a response, and then terminates the Wasm instance; each Wasm instance is short lived and cannot persist state outside of the request lifetime.

 As part of our shift to a distributed runtime, in the future, we may allow native Oak Functions instances that do not run any untrusted Wasm code.
 An